milkyicedtea/RPG/README.md

 ## Installation

 There is none, just download the .exe release and run it.
+> Alternatively, you can find the compiled .exe file under RPG/GUI/dist/

 ## Requirements
 > The code was tested and ran using python 3.10.2.
 Older versions might not work.
 Newer should probably be fine but report in case you run into any error :)